SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 Behaviour is not intellect.

-Robert Sapolsky (an avatar for any free will deniers, including the professor with that name), while not a nazi, is a nazi enabler, so is a nazi.
+Robert Sapolsky (an avatar for any free will deniers, including the professor with that name), while not a nazi, is a nazi enabler.
 By "nazi" here I mean mostly AI/tech nazi, but increasingly it seems the generic usage is _apropo_.